Shadikul-Islam/Microsoft-Based-Projects/Remote-Connection-Windows-VM-Powershell/Documentation.md

 **Follow the following steps:**

 1. Add the port **5985** into the Inbound Port Rules of Azure/AWS/where your VM created.
-2. You need to RDP that VM for the first time to do this following things:
+2. You need to do RDP (Remote Desktop Connection) on that VM for the first time.
+After going inside of that VM then open Powershell as Administrator Mode then do as follows.
+You will never have to do this again.
    - Enable Powershell Remote access:
    ```PowerShell
      Enable-PSRemoting -force